oasys-mas/free-range-zoo/docs/source/events/mosaei-2025/environment_initialization.md

-# MOASEI 2025 - AAMAS
+# Environment Initialization

 ## Environment Initialization Parameters

 The competition will be operating on specific environment initialization parameters.
 The initializations for each environment are detailed below.

 ### Wildfire
 ```python